kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Telemetry Manager

-The MetricPipeline resource is managed by Telemetry Managr, which is responsible for managing the custom parts of the OTel Collector configuration.
+The MetricPipeline resource is watched by Telemetry Manager, which is responsible for generating the custom parts of the OTel Collector configuration.

 ![Manager resources](./assets/metrics-resources.drawio.svg)